tflosse/Know-Your-Vote-React-App/README.md

 ## Additional Libraries

-- ReactStrap -
-- Material.io -
-- Sass -
+- Styled-Components
-- Framer Motion
+- Framer Motion (attempted for animations but not used)
-    - Used to make the hamburger menu button fully adaptive by preserving its stroke width and its aspect ratio on active state, based on a Sandbox by [charliecm](https://codesandbox.io/s/hamburger-menu-with-framer-motion-iwxtp?file=/package.json)
+    - Hamburger menu button fully adaptive by preserving its stroke width and its aspect ratio on active state, based on a Sandbox by [charliecm](https://codesandbox.io/s/hamburger-menu-with-framer-motion-iwxtp?file=/package.json)

 ## Code Snippet